-Gliding snow represents the main danger.
-Fresh wind slabs require caution.
 A latent danger of gliding avalanches exists.
 This applies on steep grassy slopes.
-The avalanche prone locations are to be found in all aspects below approximately 2000 m and on steep sunny slopes.
+The avalanche prone locations are to be found in all aspects below approximately 2000 m and on steep sunny slopes below approximately 2600 m.
 As a consequence of warming during the day and the solar radiation, the likelihood of gliding avalanches and moist snow slides being released will increase a little.
 During the night as well, individual gliding avalanches are possible.
-In their paths avalanches can entrain large quantities of snow.
 These can in isolated cases reach very large size.
 Areas with glide cracks are to be avoided.
-Moist loose snow avalanches are to be expected.
-In the regions exposed to heavier precipitation this applies on extremely steep sunny slopes, this applies in the afternoon.
-The strong wind has transported the fresh and old snow significantly.
-This applies at high altitudes and in high Alpine regions.
-The fresh wind slabs can be released by a single winter sport participant in some cases in particular on northwest to north to northeast facing aspects above approximately 2000 m.
-Such avalanche prone locations are rather rare and are clearly recognisable to the trained eye.
-Mostly avalanches are only small.
-At elevated altitudes the avalanche prone locations will become more prevalent.
-The backcountry and freeriding conditions are generally favourable.
-Snowpack

-Danger patterns
+The backcountry and freeriding conditions are favourable over a wide area.

 dp 2: gliding snow

-dp 6: cold, loose snow and wind

-Fresh wind slabs are lying on soft layers on northwest to north to northeast facing aspects above the tree line.
 Outgoing longwave radiation during the night will be good.
 The surface of the snowpack will soften during the day.
 This applies at low altitude as well as on very steep sunny slopes.
+Fresh wind slabs have bonded quite well with the old snowpack.
 The old snowpack will be moist at low altitude.
-The old snowpack will be in most cases favourable.
+The old snowpack will be stable.

-Tendency

-Gliding snow represents the main danger.
+Gliding snow requires caution.
 Slight increase in danger as a consequence of warming during the day and solar radiation.